Marker Logo

 A clay bowl image.
 Click for full size.

-Photographed By Roger Dean Meyer, February 15, 2009
+Photographed by Roger Dean Meyer, February 15, 2009

 2. A clay bowl

-Indian’s concerns about the disturbance of their ancestor’s graves.
+200 years by the indifference of land developers, the greed of grave robbers, and the curiosity of archaeologists.
+However, over the past 30 years archaeologists have become much more sensitive to American Indian’s concerns about the disturbance of their ancestor’s graves.
 During this time a partnership has developed archaeologists, American Indians, and the federal government, to help insure that these ancient monuments stand for many generations to come.
 Numerous state and federal laws exist to protect American Indian burials.
 For example, the Mississippi Antiquities Act makes the disturbance o such burials illegal and require those convicted to be subjected to monetary fines and/or imprisonment.

 Erected by Mississippi Department of Transportation/ Cobb Institute of Archeology, Mississippi State University.

 Topics.
-This historical marker is listed in this topic list: Native Americans.
+This historical marker is listed in this topic list: Indigenous Peoples and Communities.

 Location.
 32° 28.12′ N, 90° 17.346′ W. Marker is in Pocahontas, Mississippi, in Hinds County.
-Marker is on U.S. 49 (U.S. 49) 0.8 miles south of Kennebrew Road, in the median.
-Located in Pocahontas Mounds Roadside Park.
-Touch for map.
-Marker is at or near this postal address: 13886 US 49, Jackson MS 39209, United States of America.
-Touch for directions.
+It is on U.S. 49 (U.S. 49) 0.8 miles south of Kennebrew Road, in the median.
+Located

 An axe head image.
 Click for full size.

-Photographed By Roger Dean Meyer, February 15, 2009
+Photographed by Roger Dean Meyer, February 15, 2009

 3. An axe head